claudiogiu/Topic-Modeling-LDA-Model-Serving/README.md

 ## Introduction

-This repository is designed for serving a topic modeling solution via a REST API built with FastAPI, leveraging Latent Dirichlet Allocation (LDA), originally introduced by BLEI D.M., NG A.Y., and JORDAN M.I.
-(2003) in their paper *"Latent Dirichlet Allocation"* (Journal of Machine Learning Research, Vol. 3, pp. 993–1022, DOI: [10.5555/944919.944937](https://dl.acm.org/doi/10.5555/944919.944937))
+This repository is designed for deploying a topic model via a REST API built with FastAPI.
+The implemented algorithm corresponds to Latent Dirichlet Allocation (LDA), originally introduced by BLEI D.M., NG A.Y., and JORDAN M.I.
+(2003) in their paper *"Latent Dirichlet Allocation"* (Journal of Machine Learning Research, Vol. 3, pp. 993–1022, DOI: [10.5555/944919.944937](https://dl.acm.org/doi/10.5555/944919.944937)).
-.

 LDA is a generative probabilistic model that identifies latent topics within a corpus by modeling documents as mixtures of thematic structures, each defined by a distribution over words.
 It enables unsupervised analysis of textual data through iterative estimation of hidden semantic patterns.